Lyall/OPPW4Fix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Shadows cull incorrectly at <16:9 when using "Fix FOV".

 ## Screenshots
 | ![ezgif-6-a0826394f9](https://github.com/user-attachments/assets/fcee6463-9927-47c8-a3c2-9287de1564d7) |
 |:--:|